prisma-labs/graphql-prisma-typescript/README.md

 # GraphQL Server Example

-This example illustrates the usage of the GraphQL Gateway pattern with graphql.js and Graphcool.

 **Theme**: This is an example app implementing a minimal version of Airbnb.

 ## Getting Started ([Hosted demo](https://airbnb.now.sh))